 The new year has come and gone.
 The time has come to focus on building muscle and meeting your fitness goals.
 The question remains, however – how will you meet your goals?
-Do you want to work at a gym or home?
+Do you want to work at a gym or at home?
 Do you want a lifelong program or something that lasts three to four weeks?
 Whatever your goals, these five workout plans will help you design a program that works for your body so you can build muscle.

 1. Hot and Heavy Weight Lifting